Pteratato/Proserpina/PG_CH02.md

 “MaMa!”
 Kat cried out behind her, with more delight than Fran had ever heard in her life.

-Fran turned in horror to see Contessa Carlotta di Norccia, with her daughter hanging from her neck.
+Fran turned in horror to see Countessa Carlotta di Norccia, with her daughter hanging from her neck.
 The di Norccia matriarch had a severe face, with sharp features.
 She looked much like her daughter, her age only betrayed by the faint lines around her eyes and corners of her mouth.

 The countessa was clearly just coming from court.
 Her gown was her usual mourning black, few adornments but with all the elegance of her station.
 Her own chocolate waves were pulled from her face in a tight bun, centered at the back of her head.